codespede/pwoli/README.md

 Pwoli is a NodeJS/TypeScript framework written in TypeScript which can work independantly on a raw NodeJS/TypeScript environement OR, in co-ordination with any other frameworks or libraries like Express.js.

-Pwoli can connect to any kind of ORMs by implementing thier corresponding [ORM Adapters](https://internetmango.github.io/pwoli/api-docs/classes/ORMAdapter.html) and works with [Sequelize](https://sequelize.org) out of the box at present by [SequelizeAdapter](https://internetmango.github.io/pwoli/api-docs/classes/SequelizeAdapter.html).
+Pwoli can connect to any kind of ORMs by implementing thier corresponding [ORM Adapters](/pwoli/api-docs/classes/ORMAdapter.html) and works with [Sequelize](https://sequelize.org) and [Mongoose](https://mongoosejs.com) out of the box at present by [SequelizeAdapter](/pwoli/api-docs/classes/SequelizeAdapter.html) and [MongooseAdapter](/pwoli/api-docs/classes/MongooseAdapter.html) respectively.

-_This means that, all Sequelize supported databases like PostgreSQL, MySQL, MariaDB, SQLite, and Microsoft SQL Server are readily usable with Pwoli at present._
+_This means that, all Mongoose and Sequelize supported databases like MongoDB, PostgreSQL, MySQL, MariaDB, SQLite, and Microsoft SQL Server are readily usable with Pwoli at present._

 _For any other DB/ORM support, an ORM Adapter implementing [IORMAdapter](https://internetmango.github.io/pwoli/api-docs/interfaces/IORMAdapter.html) has to be implemented.
 Please see [how to use a different ORM](https://internetmango.github.io/pwoli/using-another-orm)_